ArminJo/ServoEasing/README.md

 ### All easing functions can be used in the following variants:
 All ease functions are called internally with the value: `PercentageOfCompletion / 100` resulting in values from 0 and 1.

-- In (start the function with 0 and go to 1)
+- In (start the function with 0 and go to 1) for PRECISION, do a bounce if approching from above (go in to origin), else linear.
-- Out (start the function with 1 and go to 0)
+- Out (start the function with 1 and go to 0) for PRECISION, do a bounce if approching from  below (go out from origin), else linear.
 - InOut (start the function with 0 go to 1 and back to 0)
 - Bouncing (start with OUT, then return with IN to start degree) e.g. Bouncing of the Sine function results in the upper (positive) half of the sine.